Skip to main content

 2. Check for syntax errors (no spaces around =)

-• Requests — Using variables in .http files
+• Requests — Using variables in .json files

 • File Format — Complete variable syntax reference